frictionlessdata/tabulator-py/README.md

 #### inline (read only)

-Either a list of lists, or a list of dicts mapping the colum names to their respective values.
+Either a list of lists, or a list of dicts mapping the column names to their respective values.

 ```python